The 20 Best Pulmonary Alveolar Proteinosis Doctors in Japan

 Niigata, JP

-Kenjiro Shima practices in Niigata, Japan.
+Kenjiro Shima practices practicing medicine in Niigata, Japan.
 Mr. Shima is rated as an Elite expert by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-His top areas of expertise are Pulmonary Alveolar Proteinosis, Eosinophilic Pneumonia, Simple Pulmonary Eosinophilia, and Chronic Eosinophilic Pneumonia.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Pulmonary Alveolar Proteinosis, Eosinophilic Pneumonia, Eosinophilic Asthma, and Simple Pulmonary Eosinophilia.

 Elite in Pulmonary Alveolar Proteinosis